 Need to corral your furry friend?
 We’ve looked at a variety of pet gates and narrowed the market down to the top eight.
 By comparing customer reviews and expert ratings, we’ve compiled a diverse roundup of the best options out there so you can easily find the right fit for you and your pet.

-The Best Pet Gates Out There 🐾
+The 8 Best Pet Gates (and One Must-Have Accessory)

-Top Pet Gate Pick: The Richell Freestanding Pet Gate
+Top pet gate pick: The Richell Freestanding Pet Gate

 This 20-inch-high freestanding gate adjusts from 26.4 to 40.2 inches wide.
 It’s sturdy, stylish, and easily moveable, but it’s best for small pets.